wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.7 : 19-Jan-2024 by wavemotion-dave
+  * Major refactor of the audio processor for a big speedup in rendering especially with more than one audio processor (i.e. ECS or Intellivoice)
+  * Switched from individual pixel output to 16-bit (two pixel) output when dealing with scrolling games (big speedup for games like Tron Solar Sailor, Space Spartans, Sorrow, TNT Cowboy, etc).
+  * The DSi now defaults to NO frameskip on any game and the 'Best' sound quality.
+  * The DS-Lite/Phat gets a 15% improvement in sound quality and many of the classic games now run without frameskip.

 V4.6 : 15-Jan-2024 by wavemotion-dave
   * Massive overhaul to the core emulation to reduce memory footprint.
 The older DS-Lite/Phat (with 4MB of memory) can now load all of the newest homebrew games!
   * Optimizations in Video, Audio and CPU cores provides 10% speed up across the board.